O-Jolle

-The O-Jolle – (Olympiajolle) – was created as the Monotype class for the 1936 Olympic Games by designer Hellmut Wilhelm E. Stauch (GER, later RSA).
+The O-Jolle – (Olympiajolle, /de/, "Olympic dinghy") – was created as the Monotype class for the 1936 Olympic Games by designer Hellmut Wilhelm E. Stauch (GER, later RSA).
 The boat is a Bermuda rig and the hull was originally carvel - later GRP and cold moulded plywood construction were allowed.
 The O-Jolle has very good sailing capabilities and can cater for a wide spectrum of sailors from young to old and from light to heavyweight.

 In 1936 Daan Kagchelland took the Gold medal in the Olympic regatta in Kiel.

 The O-Jolle is still one of the largest dinghy classes in Germany and the Netherlands - the International Olympiajollen Union has over 500 members.
 The O-Jolle is still raced in Germany, the Netherlands, Austria, Italy and Switzerland.
 There are also minor fleets in Poland, Brazil, Serbia and other countries.

 Since 2008 the O-Jolle has been one of the Vintage Yachting Classes during the Vintage Yachting Games.